 Visit the Friends of Hilbre for up-to-date crossing information

 Tide table booklets can be bought locally.
 Tide heights and times are displayed on the notice board at Dee Lane slipway.

 For further advice on tide times and crossing safely to Hilbre please ring Wirral Country Park at Thurstaston on Tel.
 0151 648 4371 (10am – 4pm, on 7 days a week).

-This is the recommended route to Hilbre Island as provided by the Friends of Hilbre:
+More crossing information and the recommended route to Hilbre Island (shown below) is provided by the Friends of Hilbre:

 - Start from Dee Lane Slipway, which is adjacent to the Marine Lake, West Kirby.

 - Walk toward Little Eye, the smallest of the three islands, keeping it on your right.

 - As soon as you pass Little Eye turn right and continue on the sand passing Little Hilbre (also known as Middle Eye) on your left.

 - Between Little Hilbre (Middle Eye) and Hilbre Island take the rough track over the rocks towards the south end of Hilbre where there is a footpath leading onto the island.